 To navigate the site, please use the links on the left panel.
 To apply for the field schol, please go to the contact page for further instructions.

-Announcement: The Rudabanya Field School is now tentatively scheduled to run from June 13th to July 11th, 2013.
-We will require a deposit of $1000 CND by April 2nd, and the balance of $2000 CND by May 3rd (your deposit is refundable if you drop out before April 2nd or do not get off the wait list).How to Apply: To apply for admission to the field school, please email me a brief, one page explanation of your reasons for wanting to excavate at Rudabanya.
+Announcement: The Rudabanya field school 2018 is now ready for excavation!
+Once again and perhaps for the last time ever we will be excavating this extremely rich world famous site.
+Join us for what may be the final excavation at Rudabanya and be part of the history of this amazing site.
+We will also be exacavting a newly discovered site where we found a new ape species just last year.
+Get in on the ground floor of this exciting new discovery.
+The deadline to apply is March 1st, 2018.
+We can only accept a limited number of students so apply now to be sure of a spot.
+The Rudabanya Field School is tentatively scheduled to run from June 2nd to June 23rd, 2018.
+We will require a deposit of $500 as soon as you are accepted and the balance of $2000 CND by March 1st, 2018.
+Email me (email@example.com) with all your questions.How to Apply: To apply for admission to the field school, please email me a brief explanation of your reasons for wanting to excavate at Rudabanya.
 Include your university affiliation, year of study, email address and phone number.
 No prior experience is necessary.
 All we require is an enthusiastic desire to dig up fossils.
-If accepted, you will be instructed to fill out an application form and to submit it along with your deposit ($1,000) to Josie Alaimo, the undergraduate administrator in Anthropology.
+If accepted, you will be instructed to fill out an application form and to submit it along with your deposit ($500) to Josie Alaimo, the undergraduate administrator in Anthropology.
 When the list of participants has been finalized we will have an orientation meeting at which all your questions will be answered.

 At the site you will be housed in a hotel (no camping).
 We have a laundry service and bedding is changed every week.
 You do not need to bring any bedding or camping gear, except perhaps your favorite pillow.
 All dinners will be prepared by a local company under our supervision, and we will provide breakfast and lunch.